-The College encourages all students, employees, and visitors to practice safety and awareness at all times.
-Students, employees, and visitors should report any and all incidents which may indicate potential danger.
+The College encourages all students, employees, and visitors to practice safety and personal awareness at all times.
+Students, employees, and visitors should report any and all incidents that may indicate potentially dangerous situations.
 Report all emergencies by dialing 911.
-For non-emergency assistance, contact the Shelton State Community College Office of Security by calling 205.391.2377 on the Martin Campus or 205.391.2646 on the Fredd Campus.
+For non-emergency assistance, contact the Shelton State Office of Security by calling 205.391.2377 on the Martin Campus or 205.391.2646 on the Fredd Campus.